 Prototyping

-Prototyping enables an interactive version of the interface to be tested before the development real.
-It can help identify problems and get early feedback on user experience.
+Prototyping allows you to test an interactive version of the interface before actual development.
+It can help identify problems and get early feedback on the user experience.

 User testing